GCPlot/gcplot-knowledge-base/log-files-processing.md

 The easiest way to start with GCPlot Connector is to install & configure a special [gcpc tool](/log-files-processing/connector-installation-and-configuration.md) near your JVM\(s\), select "GCPlot Default" option in Logs Source \(in Analysis Group configuration\) - and enjoy!
 Nevertheless, other log sources are also supported, such as your custom S3 Storage.
 We are working further to extend this list.

+> #### Important!
+>
+> Please read our Limitations page carefully before considering connecting.
+If you have problems described here, make sure they are fixed before integration.

 Before connecting your JVM\(s\), you should first register and configure it appropriately in the GCPlot Platform.
 [The next article](/log-files-processing/configuring-analyze.md) describes such configuration in the details.
-You should also know its [limitations](/log-files-processing/troubleshooting.md), so you make all needed pre-cautions.

 You can explore our [complete example](/log-files-processing/example.md) of GCPlot Connector usage.